Style polygon layers

 Use the 2D Types style to apply individual colors to polygons based on either text or numeric attributes.
 For example, you can display the zoning areas in a city by color based on zoning type, such as Commercial, Residential, or Industrial.

-1. Follow the steps in the Style layers workflow.
+1. Follow the steps in the Style layers in a scene workflow.

-The 2D Types pane appears with the Mapped Attribute box displaying the specified attribute.
+The 2D Types pane appears with the Mapped Attribute box displaying the chosen expression or attribute.

 2. Modify the Attribute Values list.